 We’re prepared for storm season and urge our customers to prepare as well.
 Keep your family safe with a plan that includes evacuation routes, special medical needs, important phone numbers and supplies.
-Here’s a guide to help you and your family get started.
+The tips below will help you get started.
+For even more information, download and print our guide to help you and your family prepare.

 - Develop an emergency plan that includes answers to questions such as:

 - What do I need to do to secure my home, car and boat, and who will help me?
 Know your home’s vulnerability to storm surge, high winds and flooding.

 - Where am I going to stay during the hurricane and what are the evacuation routes?

 - Where will my pets stay?

 - If I plan to stay at home, what do I need to do to be prepared and where in my home will I ride out the storm?